flojoy-ai/docs/docs/nodes/EXTRACTORS/FILE/FILE.md

 ---
 hide_table_of_contents: true
-sidebar_label: File System
+sidebar_label: File
 sidebar_position: 1
 slug: /nodes/EXTRACTORS/FILE/
 ---

-# FILE SYSTEMS in Python
+# FILES in Python

-Welcome to the File System Nodes page!
+Welcome to the File Nodes page!

 Here you can find information about all the Flojoy nodes that load and read files.

-## File System Nodes
+## File Nodes

 <div className="flex flex-wrap" style={{ marginLeft: "-55px" }}>